Introduction

 Output Format

-Validators MUST write $OSAP_OUT/result.json:
+Validators MUST write $OSAP_OUT/result.json with computed attribute values:

 {

-"messages": [
+"attributes": [

 ]